eventnetusa/eventnet/src/_vip/health-safety-designs.md

   ### &nbsp;
 content_section:
   - text_block_markdown: >-
-      **Let us support your sales and marketing teams with events to generate face-to-face engagement, lead collection and Broker appointment scheduling.**
+      **We help you reach sales and marketing goals with events to generate face-to-face engagement, lead collection and Broker appointment scheduling.**